- All browsers give you the option of choosing the default search engine when typing something in the address bar.

-- In case you change your settings but they get reverted back to Yahoo Search, you might be dealing with a malware issue.
-Perform a scan and reset the browser.
+- In case you change your settings but they get reverted to Yahoo Search, you might be dealing with a malware issue.

-- The Removal Guides Hub contains step-by-step instructions for removing malware, trojans, ransomware, and other nasty things you don't want on your computer.
+- This Removal Guides Hub contains step-by-step instructions for removing trojans, ransomware, and other nasty things you don't want on your PC.

 Even when a user restores the browser’s original search settings, it will keep on redirecting searches to Yahoo.